 The P2OS motor-control servers accept several different motion commands of two mutually exclusive types: either direct wheel-velocities or translational/rotational motor controls.
-The robot servers automatically abandon any P2OS translational or rotational setpoints and switch to direct wheel-velocity control mode when they receive a VEL2 command. motion Any other command makes P2OS abandon direct wheelvelocity control.
+The robot servers automatically P2OS abandon any translational or rotational setpoints and switch to direct wheel-velocity control mode when they receive a VEL2 command.
+Any other motion command makes P2OS abandon direct wheelvelocity control.

-For example, if P2OS is in direct-wheel velocity (VEL2) mode and is given а неар command, it disables that direct-wheel velocity mode and starts controlling the heading
+For example, if P2OS is in direct-wheel velocity (VEL2) mode and is given a HEAD command, it disables that direct-wheel velocity mode and starts controlling the heading